Last Updated on March 19, 2021 by Julia Wilson

 - Teach children to not feed pets without adult supervision.

 - Be careful when buying flowers for friends and family.
-Make sure the arrangement only contains flowers which are non-toxic to cats.
+Make sure the arrangement only contains flowers that are non-toxic to cats.

 - Don’t feed cats human food.